jzrake/redux-cpp/README.md

 - __no thread safety__: Your middleware cannot call `next` or `store.dispatch` from a background thread.
 This makes it a pain to do asynchronous work in the middleware.
 You'd need to launch work (`(store, action) -> action`) on an external service (e.g. a thread pool), then poll that service on the main thread for the resulting actions, and then dispatch them to the store.
 You can implement this by putting a promise-resolving middleware downstream of the one that launched the async work.
 But, what if you were perfectly happy (or even wanted) to dispatch actions, and evaluate the reducer a background thread?
 Come to think of it, you might even stay on the background thread to compute `state -> view`...

 Consider the requirements to overcome these limitations.
-You'd be implementing the observer pattern, which means that `store.subscribe` gets the signature `observer -> subscription`, where `subscription` provides an `unsubscribe` method.
+You'll first need to implement the observer pattern (meaning that `store.subscribe` needs to have the signature `observer -> subscription`, where `subscription` provides an `unsubscribe` method).
 And, you'd be coordinating calls to `next` and `dispatch` from multiple threads.

 These problems are non-trivial, but they are also already-solved, by the [Reactive Extensions](http://reactivex.io)!
 And, since we have [`RxCpp`](https://github.com/ReactiveX/RxCpp), I thought it would be nice to provide a more production-ready redux implementation by taking a dependency on `Rx`.

+## Rx-Redux in C++
+`rx-redux.hpp` is a drop-in replacement for the single-thread version in `redux.hpp`.
+It leverages `RxCpp`'s implementation of the observer pattern to manage subscription lifetimes.
+It defines a proper `observable<state_t>`, as a `scan` operation applied to the action stream via the reducer (so, feel free to map it to an `observable<view_t>`).
+The store subscribes itself to the stream of states, and makes the most recent one accessible to middlewares in a thread-safe manner.

+The `rx-redux` store is copy and move constructible, same as the underlying `RxCpp` structs.
+It's also safer than the first implementation.
+Middleware functions are given a limited "proxy" store which only has `dispatch` and `get_state` methods (your middleware should not be able to use the other two store methods - applying more middleware or creating new subscriptions).
+Middleware that does need to access the state calls `store.get_state` on the proxy, and pays for this access by locking a mutex.